 KEEP IT SIMPLE!

 The G.S.R. is elected for a two-year term, during which they should hold no other office.
 Two or three years of sobriety are usually required.
-Ability, experience and willingness to serve are essential.
-The election of the G.S.R. (and Alternate G.S.R.) usually takes place just before the election of the Area Conference Delegate.
+Ability, experience, and willingness to serve are essential.
+The election of the G.S.R. (and Alternate G.S.R.) usually takes place in October just before the election of the Area Conference Delegate.

-If the group does not understand its place in A.A. or the service structure, the G.S.R. needs to inform and guide the group.
+If the group does not understand its place in the service structure of Alcoholics Anonymous, the G.S.R. needs to inform and guide the group.

 A return to the kitchen table era would bring no hope for simplicity.
 It could mean wholesale irresponsibility, disharmony and ineffectiveness.